Gold Stealing Detection Unit: Recent history

 The squad was part of the Western Australian Police Department until 31 May 1995, when the latter became the Western Australia Police Service.

 On 2 October 2007, the unit celebrated its centenary in Kalgoorlie Town Hall.

 As 70% of all gold mined in Australia is produced from Western Australia, gold mining is an important industry in the state and it is a requirement for anybody to work in the industry to obtain a GSDU clearance certificate.
 In 2017, 210 tonnes of gold were mined in Western Australia, worth A$11.2 billion to the state economy.

 Current functions

 The GSDU provides the only regular police service to many of the isolated mines in Western Australia.

 The functions of the GSDU continue many of the 1907 GSDS functions, including the provision of clearance certificates for prospective mine workers, inspections, advice and education, and its main role for 100 years, detection and prosecution of gold theft.

 The GSDU currently consists of six detectives, funded by the WA Chamber of Mines.

 Recent operations

 In October 2004, the GSDU arrested six men in Norseman and charged them with offences ranging from stealing to possession of unlicensed firearms.

 In January 2009, GSDU charged six men with theft of safety equipment at mines.

 In December 2013 the GSDU investigated a clandestine gold processing plant in suburban Kalgoorlie, reminiscent of the means by which gold stealers operated in the early years of the 20th century.

+Similarly the squad and other police were involved in late 2023 and early 2024 with investigating in town processing plants.

+A criminal case against two alleged gold thieves was thrown out in August 2024 after a error in the specialist forensic analysis.